crashoverride777/swifty-music/README.md

 }
 ```

-Than init the helper as soon as your app launches
+Than init the helper as soon as your app launches like this

-In your AppDelegate or ViewController (UIKit app) / GameViewController (SpriteKit) call

 ```swift
 Music.sharedInstance.setUp(forURLs: MusicURL.all)